abdshomad/youtube-transcript-fetcher/docs/feature-list.md

 - **Status**: Implemented
 - **Date**: 15 Nov 2025
 - **Description**: Users can generate a list of key topics and concepts from the transcript.
 These are displayed as clickable tags, which trigger an in-transcript search for the selected topic, allowing for quick navigation.

+### FL017 - Batch Transcript Generation & Download
+- **Status**: Implemented
+- **Date**: 16 Nov 2025
+- **Description**: Users can select multiple videos from a playlist and generate transcripts for all of them in a single operation.
+The progress for each video is displayed, and upon completion, a single .zip file containing all generated transcripts is automatically downloaded.